-The B.A. in Communication focuses on the history, theory, and critical evaluation of communication in contexts of public speaking, interpersonal communication, small group communication, and mass media (including social media).
+The B.A. in Communication focuses on the history, theory, and critical evaluation of communication in contexts of public speaking, interpersonal communication, small group communication, mass media and social media.
 Students select one of the following concentrations: Broadcasting, Media Studies, Public Communication and Advocacy, or Public Relations.

-The M.A in Communication focuses on the mastery of communication skills, concepts and practices enabling graduates to advance in their careers, teach in the field, or pursue a doctorate.
+The M.A. in Communication focuses on the mastery of communication skills, concepts and practices to enable graduates to advance in their professional careers, teach in the field, or pursue a doctorate.
 Students are able to customize the curriculum to their particular needs.

-Both the B.A. and the M.A. in Communication enable students to secure successful careers in a variety of fields including management, journalism, sales, marketing, advertising, public relations, media development, and broadcasting.
+Both the B.A. and the M.A. in Communication enable students to secure successful careers in a variety of fields including management, human resources, education, advocacy, journalism, sales, marketing, advertising, public relations, media development, and broadcasting.

 There are two officially recognized Department of Communication student organizations.

-- The Public Relations Student Society of America is a professional organization that has been established at East Stroudsburg University.
-This organization was established in the fall of 2010 and more recently as been recognized by East Stroudsburg December of 2011.
-PRSSA is a club for students looking to excel in the field of public relations.
-PRSSA holds workshops, connects students with alumni now working in the field, and performs pro bono PR work for local organizations via its student-run PR firm Warrior Relations.
+- The Public Relations Student Society of America is a professional student organization that was established at East Stroudsburg University in Fall 2010 and was recognized by ESU SAA by December 2011.
+PRSSA is a club for students looking to excel in the field of public relations, and operates as a part of the national PRSSA and its parent, Public Relations Society of America, the nation's largest professional organization serving the communications community.
+PRSSA holds workshops, connects students with alumni now working in the field, arranges networking opportunities with PR professionals and performs pro bono PR work for local organizations via its student-run PR firm Warrior Relations.